dhh1128/codecraft.co/dont-forget-the-circuit-breakers.md

   - author: Daniel Hardman
     date: 2013-01-11 19:09:02
     comment: |
       Interesting.
-I hadn't considered the benefits of running inside a robust and well implemented browser--but you've certainly put your finger on one of them. +1 for not solving problems when you don't have to!
+I hadn't considered the benefits of running inside a robust and well implemented browser &mdash; but you've certainly put your finger on one of them. +1 for not solving problems when you don't have to!
   - author: Don
     date: 2013-01-13 06:42:43
     comment: |